malik-azad/Chat_App/README.md

       python client.py

  The client will automatically connect to the server using the IP address defined in the script.
 You will be prompted to enter your username and password.
+(For demo you can use, Ip address: local host,   username: malik and password: 123)

 ## Successful Login
  The server displays: username joined the chat. <br>